Home Care for the Vomiting Cat

 - Many veterinarians recommend Pepcid AC® (generic name is Famotidine) to decrease stomach acid.
 This helps many pets.
 The dosage most commonly used is 0.25 to 0.5 mg per pound (0.5 to 1.0 mg/kg) every 12 to 24 hours.
 A 10-pound cat should get about 2.5 mg to 5 mg total dose once to twice daily.
 This is an oral medication, which can be found at most pharmacies in the antacid section.
 Pepcid (Famotidine) does not require a prescription.
 It is often used for three to five days.

 - Feed a bland diet for two days.

 - Then gradually return to regular cat food over the next one to two days.
 At first, mix a little of your cat’s regular food into the bland diet.
 Feed that for one meal.
 Then feed a 50/50 mix for one meal.
 Then feed ¾ cat food and ¼ bland diet for a meal.
 Then, return to feeding your cat’s regular food.

-– If your cat goes out – keep your cat in until you know his problems has resolved.
+- If your cat goes out – keep your cat in until you know his problems have resolved.

 - This is important!
 If vomiting continues at any time or the onset of other symptoms is noted, call your veterinarian promptly.
 If your cat is not eating, acts lethargic, has continued vomiting or has any other physical abnormalities mentioned above, it is important to see your veterinarian.
 Your pet needs your help and the professional care your veterinarian can provide.
 If your pet is having the clinical signs mentioned above, expect your veterinarian to perform some diagnostic tests and make treatment recommendations.
 Those recommendations will be dependent upon the severity and nature of the clinical signs.